Thraix/MakeGen/README.md

     sudo make install

 This will install MakeGen into `/usr/bin/makegen`.

 If you want it to be installed in another place just run `make` and copy the file to where you want it.

+**NOTE**: If you are installing from the latest commit, debug flags might be enabled for the project.
+As such, MakeGen can run slightly slower.
+To resolve this edit the Makefile and remove `-D_DEBUG -g3 -w` from the `CFLAGS` variable.
+This should not be a problem in released versions after version `1.3.0`.

 ## Usage
 ### Config file